Worried a gap year will interrupt your studies & impact your job opportunities?

 Students who take a gap year perform better academically, based on their academic rating than if they went straight from school to university according to a report by AGA.
 This is often cited to be because a year out solves issues of academic burnout.
 Students return to education refreshed and excited to study again.

-Fact 3: You’re more likely to achieve a first or second class degree
+You’re more likely to achieve a First or Second Class degree

 Those who take a gap year are more likely to achieve a first or second class degree compared to similar individuals who go straight into higher education, according to a report from the Department for Education.

-Fact 4: A gap year will provide clarity about career ambitions
+A gap year will provide clarity about your career ambitions

 Gap years have been proven to help students identify and eliminate interests to help them make better study decisions that will enhance their future career.
 Time out also gives students a chance to explore possible careers by gaining work experience.